Uncertainty in predicting the stochastic gravitational wave background from compact binary coalescences: Investigating the uncertainty in the binary population

 \subsection{BBH spin models}

-We investigate the impact of different spin models on the BBH background energy spectrum and compare them to the non-spinning fiducial models.
+We investigate the impact of different spin models on the BBH background energy spectrum and compare them to the nonspinning fiducial models.
 The GWTC-3 population analysis considered two spin models~\cite{GWTC3_population}.
 The first, referred to as the default model, treats spin magnitudes and orientations independently.
 Spin magnitudes for both black holes are drawn from a Beta distribution, while tilt angles, defined as the angle between each black hole's spin and the orbital angular momentum, are drawn from a mixture of an isotropic distribution and a preferentially aligned component, modeled by a truncated Gaussian distribution~\cite{Wysocki:2018}.
-The second, known as the Gaussian spin model, describes the joint distribution of the effective inspiral spin parameter $\chi_\mathrm{eff}$ and the effective precession spin parameter $\chi_\mathrm{p}$ using a bivariate Gaussian with non-zero correlation~\cite{Miller:2020}.
+The second, known as the Gaussian spin model, describes the joint distribution of the effective inspiral spin parameter $\chi_\mathrm{eff}$ and the effective precession spin parameter $\chi_\mathrm{p}$ using a bivariate Gaussian with nonzero correlation~\cite{Miller:2020}.
 Using posterior samples of the spin model hyperparameters from the population inference~\cite{GWTC3_population}, we compute the GWB energy spectrum for each sample, modeling spins according to the distributions while keeping all other parameters fixed to those in the fiducial model.
 To account for spin precession, we employ the waveform model \texttt{IMRPhenomXP}~\cite{Pratten:2020b}.

-The influence of spin distributions on the resulting background energy spectrum is notably smaller than that of mass distribution uncertainties.
+The influence of spin distributions on the stochastic background energy spectrum is notably smaller than that of mass distribution uncertainties.
 Therefore, we present only the relative difference with respect to the fiducial model in~\cref{fig:spin_comp}.
 At low frequencies, both spin models cause amplitude uncertainties of approximately 3\%, while at higher frequencies, the background amplitude generally increases, more prominently for the Gaussian spin model.
-At 200 Hz, the enhancement can reach up to 10\%.
+Around 200 Hz, this enhancement can reach up to 10\%.
+We also note that at low frequencies the spectrum amplitude tends to decrease when spin effects are included.
+This behavior arises because spins are preferentially aligned~\cite{GWTC3_population}, which accelerates the inspiral and reduces the energy radiated at lower frequencies~\cite{Buonanno:2012}.
+In contrast, aligned-spin binaries experience the orbital hang-up effect~\cite{Campanelli:2006,Buonanno:2005}, allowing tighter orbits just before merger and emit more GW energy at higher frequencies compared to nonspinning systems.